pcarrier/srv.us/README.md

 If you forget the syntax, `ssh srv.us` prints an example.

-URLs are stable for a given SSH key and number (1 and 2 in examples), with no risk of collision (the domain containing the first 128 bits of their SHA-256).
+URLs are stable for a given SSH key and number (1 and 2 in examples), with no risk of collision, the subdomain being the first 128 bits of their SHA-256 in base32.

 When there are multiple tunnels for a URL, client connections are spread between them randomly.